Mean-field behaviour of the random connection model on hyperbolic space: Introduction

 Section~\ref{sec:NonTrivialPhaseTransition} is concerned with proving Proposition~\ref{lem:NonTrivialPhaseTrans}.
 This is a short section, but allows us to proceed with confidence that the $\lambda_T$ and $\lambda_c$ we are talking about are indeed strictly positive and finite numbers.

 In Section~\ref{sec-MFbounds} we recap the arguments that prove the susceptibility and percolation mean-field lower bounds.
 These bounds are very general and hold outside our hyperbolic setting.
 The general form of the arguments first appeared for Bernoulli bond percolation in \cite{AizNew84,AizBar87}, and have previously been applied to random connection models on $\Rd$ in \cite{HeyHofLasMat19,caicedo2023critical}.
-The proof for the percolation lower bound also introduces the magnetization function, which will be the main tool by which we will access the percolation function and -- later -- the cluster tail distribution.
+The proof for the percolation lower bound also introduces the magnetisation function, which will be the main tool by which we will access the percolation function and -- later -- the cluster tail distribution.

 To find the remaining bounds in Theorem~\ref{thm:CritExponents}, our main tool will be to restrict clusters to particular half-spaces.
-Section~\ref{sec:ClustersHalfSpace} shows that this restriction has only a bounded impact on the susceptibility and magnetization.
-It is in Lemma~\ref{lem:DeterministicBound} that the requirement that $d=2,3$ comes in.

-Section~\ref{sec:mean-field-behaviour} then takes these bounds on the restricted susceptibility and magnetization and uses them to derive upper bounds on the susceptibility and percolation functions, and complementary upper and lower bounds on the cluster tail distribution and the higher moments of the cluster size.
-In Section~\ref{sec:SusceptibilityUpperBound} the space is split into two distant half-spaces to derive a lower bound on the derivative of the susceptibility in terms of two factors of the susceptibility, while in Section~\ref{sec:PercolationUpperBounds} the space is split into three distant half-spaces to derive a lower bound for the magnetization in terms of two factors of the magnetization and one factor of the susceptibility.
+In Proposition~\ref{prop:BoundHalf-SpaceSusceptMagnet} we state that this restriction has only a bounded impact on the susceptibility and magnetisation.
+In the remaining parts of Section~\ref{sec:mean-field-behaviour} we take these bounds on the restricted susceptibility and magnetisation and derive from them upper bounds on the susceptibility and percolation functions, and complementary upper and lower bounds on the cluster tail distribution and the higher moments of the cluster size.
+In Section~\ref{sec:SusceptibilityUpperBound} the space is split into two distant half-spaces to derive a lower bound on the derivative of the susceptibility in terms of two factors of the susceptibility, while in Section~\ref{sec:PercolationUpperBounds} the space is split into three distant half-spaces to derive a lower bound for the magnetisation in terms of two factors of the magnetisation and one factor of the susceptibility.
 This bound is then used to derive an upper bound for the percolation function.
-Section~\ref{sec:clustertailexponent} uses the upper bound on the magnetization to derive an upper bound for the cluster tail distribution, while the lower bound on the magnetization from earlier provides the lower bound on the cluster tail distribution.
+We further use the upper bound on the magnetisation to derive an upper bound for the cluster tail distribution, while the lower bound on the magnetisation from earlier provides the lower bound on the cluster tail distribution.
 Section~\ref{sec:clustermomentexponent} uses the lower bound on the derivative of the susceptibility to derive both the upper and lower bounds on the moments of the cluster size.